What Are AI Agents? Business Automation Guide 2026

 AI agents represent a significant advancement in business automation:

-- They act, not just answer - completing tasks end-to-end
+- They act, not just answer - completing bounded work

 - They integrate systems - connecting tools and data